 PSHE lessons are taught by their class teacher once a week in their timetabled PSHE lesson, throughout the whole year in their usual classes, in mixed sex groupings, using a range of interactive teaching methods.
 To ensure that children feel comfortable to learn about a range of topics, we create a safe learning environment using a group agreement at the beginning of lessons or topics.
 This includes a confidentiality statement understood by adults and children.
 The teachers will also use a range of skills, including distancing techniques and the anonymous question box.
-Teachers will answer children's questions factually and honestly in an age appropriate way and respond to any disclosures following the schools safeguarding procedures/child protection policy.
+Teachers will answer children's questions factually and honestly in an age-appropriate way and respond to any disclosures following the schools safeguarding procedures/child protection policy.

-Support is provided to children experiencing difficulties on a one-to-one basis, via our Deputy Head Pastoral Mrs Juliette Heal.
-We have termly 'EASY' (Enjoyment At School - Yes!) weeks where we focus on different themes.
-There are green 'EASY' cards around the school that remind children that they can talk to any member of staff, but that Mrs Heal is an especially good listener, and all children in the Prep department have their own named cards.
+Support is provided to children experiencing difficulties on a one-to-one basis, via our Deputy Head Mrs Juliette Heal.
+We have half-termly 'EASY' (Enjoyment At School - Yes!) weeks where we focus on different themes.
+There are green 'EASY' cards around the school that remind children that they can talk to any member of staff and all children from Year 1 have their own named cards.